Part-time Research for the Busy Clinician

 Many clinicians are interested in doing research, but not necessarily as their primary career aspiration.
 It is often difficult for faculty on the Clinical Track to get dedicated time for research, especially in the absence of grants, which are becoming increasingly harder to get.
 Join us for this workshop where we will explore strategies and ideas for doing research that can closely align with your clinical field without the necessity of becoming a bench researcher.

-Facilitated by Peter Farrehi, M.D., Assistant Professor, Internal Medicine and Lisa Jackson, M.D., Associate Professor, Internal Medicine
+Facilitated by Peter Farrehi, M.D., Assistant Professor, Internal Medicine

 - Outline novel ideas that can assist faculty in doing research while in clinic.